FAQs

 What will happen to the site after the shelter closes?
 What is the building condition to support long-term use?

-The City is currently reviewing all future uses of the site and has provided an opportunity for community members to share their feedback at the recent open house.
+The City is currently reviewing all future uses of the site and has provided an opportunity for community members to share their feedback at the open house in June.
 The building condition was reviewed by the City when the site was first purchased, and it is usable in its current condition.
-However, long-term adaptive reuse would likely require more significant infrastructure improvements.
-The feasibility of any such improvements would be part of the consideration of any future uses.
+However, long-term adaptive reuse would require more significant infrastructure improvements.
+The future of the site will consist of site demolition and expansion of the park.
+A proposal for the sale of housing lots to fund an expansion and redevelopment of a larger community park is being considered.

 Is there a guarantee for emergency shelter spaces in the city?